kurtkaiser/CS-598-Deep-Learning-for-Healthcare-Project/README.md

 Transformer | 2.36±0.00 | 114.1±0.6 | 26.7±0.1 | 1.43±0.00 | 0.09±0.00 | 0.30±0.00
 TPC | 1.78±0.02 | 63.5±4.3 | 21.7±0.5 | 0.70±0.03 | 0.27±0.02 | 0.58±0.01

->📋  Include a table of results from your paper, and link back to the leaderboard for clarity and context.
-If your main result is a figure, include that figure and link to the command or notebook to reproduce it.

 ## Citations